Status of UK Fundraising: key highlights

-Yesterday, saw the launch of the Status of UK Fundraising 2019 report from Blackbaud Europe and the Institute of Fundraising.
+Yesterday, saw the launch of the Status of UK Fundraising 2019 report from our colleagues at Blackbaud Europe and the Institute of Fundraising.
 It’s an insightful report which looks at the current performance and opinions of charities across the UK, created from a survey of over 1,000 people working in fundraising.

 The report is a great tool to benchmark your charity’s activities against others in the sector and identify upcoming trends.
 We’ve pulled out a few key highlights that we think are particularly interesting.

 Unsurprisingly participants reported that there had been a decrease in both cheque and cash donations over the past year.
 This shift away from offline payments fits with current consumer behaviour, highlighting the importance of investing in innovation.
 When asked about this, respondents felt that innovation in contactless and social media giving were most likely to have a positive impact on the charity sector’s ability to raise income.
 In addition, 46% thought Gaming for Good could boost income too.